Citrix Hypervisor Management API extensions

 vm-dataare permitted, and anything not in this name-space will be silently ignored when starting the VM.

 The control domain in Citrix Hypervisor has various security enhancements in order to harden it against attack from malicious guests.
-Developers should never notice any loss of correct functionality as a result of these changes, but they are documented here as variations of behavior from other distributions.
+These changes do not result in any loss of correct functionality, but the changes are documented here as variations of behavior from other distributions.

 The socket interface,